Can Statutory Rape Charges Be Filed in California after the Victim Turns 18?

 Remember that the statute of limitations for misdemeanor statutory rape cases is one year.

 Statutory rape may be charged as a felony if the minor was under 16 and you were at least 21 at the time of the incident or the minor is at least three years younger than you were.
 These are also wobblers, meaning it’s up to the prosecutor’s judgment whether to pursue a felony or misdemeanor charge.
+If convicted of statutory rape as a felony, the defendant may face more severe penalties, including longer imprisonment terms.
 If charged as a felony, the statute of limitations is three years.

 Contact a Top California Statutory Rape Defense Lawyer at The Aron Law Firm

 If you’ve been arrested for statutory rape and have additional questions about the statute of limitations, penalties, or anything else pertaining to your case, it’s important that you get in touch with the experienced lawyers at the Aron Law Firm.
+Navigating California’s criminal justice system can be complex, and having an experienced lawyer by your side is crucial.
 Our best-in-class team of lawyers is dedicated to helping you defend your rights and protect your future.
 We’ll investigate your case in detail, build a strong defense, and remain by your side throughout the legal process.

 At the Aron Law Firm, we have years of experience helping protect clients from a variety of criminal charges, including statutory rape.
 We’re committed to dedicating our full attention and care to each and every one of our clients.
-To talk with a high-level criminal defense attorney, schedule a consultation by calling (805) 500-7745 or completing our online contact form today.
+To talk with a high-level criminal defense attorney, schedule a consultation by calling (805) 618-1768 or completing our contact form.